cljctools/readme/README.md

 - cljctools is a namespace for solving problems freely, for the purpose of value only
 - it is and will be non-commercial, non-monetized by design
-- open source, obviuosly
-- it's just tools, but hoping to be the f-ing best ones, made with heart
-- stuff should be made only if is needed for some living system.
+- stuff should be made only if is needed for some living system
-  - needed - as in pain, fury, I-cant-take-it-anymore, it-must-be-done

 ## rationale